Marketing (MKTG) 440

 - write a marketing plan.

 - Lesson 2: Markets and Competition

-- Lesson 12: Strategic Marketing Implementation and Control
+- Lesson 12: Strategic Marketing Implementation and Corporate Social Responsibility

-To receive credit for the course, you must pass the Final Examination with a grade of 50 percent or better and achieve an overall course grade of “D” (50 percent) or better.
-The following chart indicates the credit activities and, their weighting toward the final grade.
+Your final grade in Marketing 440: Marketing Strategy will be based on your participation in five learning forums, and on your work in two assignments and a final examination.
+The passing grade for the final exam is 50%.
+To receive credit for the course, you must pass the final exam and achieve an overall course grade of D (50 percent) or better.
+The following chart indicates the credit activities and their weighting toward the final grade.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Hooley, G., Piercy, N. F., Nicoulaud, B., & Rudd, J. M. (2017).
 Marketing strategy & competitive positioning (6th ed.).
 Edinburgh Gate: Pearson Education Limited.
 978-1-292-01731-0

 A print version of the eText may be available for purchase from the publisher through a direct-to-student link provided on the course website; you can also acquire the textbook on your own if you wish.

 Students will access all other materials online.

 Challenge for Credit Overview